zrlay/celerationcharts/README.md

         overriden.
         options = {};

-        // Instantiate and draw our chart, passing in the options and chart height. var programmaticChart = new CelerationChart(document.getElementById('programmatic_chart_div'), 600);
+        // Instantiate with chart height and draw the chart, passing in data and options. var programmaticChart = new CelerationChart(document.getElementById('programmatic_chart_div'), 600);
         programmaticChart.draw(data, options)
     }